harmsel/ImmersiveEnvironments/README.md

 * Find: examples > MIDIUSB > MIDIUSB_WRITE (scroll down)
 * Upload this (If you don’t see “Done Uploading” you have to fix this!)
 * Open Serial Monitor, click on search icon right top of your screen
-* See how the Micro is sending MIDI Notes to your Laptop

 ## View the MIDI communication
 * Download MID+I View or find in appstore: Midiview
 * Open MidiView
 * Click Enable
-* Select Arduino MIcro
+* Select Arduino Micro
 You should be able to see the notes  de MidiView

 ## Generate MIDI using the distance sensor
-* Copy the code from: https://github.com/harmsel/ImmersiveEnvironments/
+* Copy the code from:https://github.com/harmsel/ImmersiveEnvironments/tree/main/MIDI-distance_NoteOn
 * Check if data is received by MidiView

 ## Control Madmapper with distance sensor (Arduino)